photostructure/fs-metadata/README.md

 #### macOS

 - Uses forward slashes for paths (e.g., `/`, `/Users`)
-- Network shares mounted at `/Volumes/`
-- APFS and HFS+ filesystems supported
-- Volume UUIDs available through DiskArbitration framework
+- Volume UUIDs may be available through the DiskArbitration framework
-- Time Machine volumes detected and handled appropriately
+- Time Machine volumes should be detected and handled appropriately

 #### Linux

 - Uses forward slashes for paths (e.g., `/`, `/home`)
 - Network mounts (NFS/CIFS) handled through mount table
-- Multiple mount tables supported (`/proc/mounts`, `/etc/mtab`)
-- UUID detection via libblkid
-- Optional GIO support for additional mount detection
+- If `GIO` support is installed, it will be queried for additional mountpoints and volume metadata
+- Depending on your distribution, you may want to use `{ linuxMountTablePath: "/etc/mtab" }` instead of the default, `/proc/mounts`.
+- UUID detection is via `libblkid`, which must be installed.

 ### Volume Metadata